joelklabo/nostr-codex-runner/README.md

-# buddy — friendly transport → agent → actions runner
+# `buddy` — Pick a transport, pick an agent, pick an action.

 ![buddy logo](assets/buddy-hero-wide.png)